-Students may add or drop a course during the Add/Drop Period which ends Friday of the first full week of each term.
+Students may add or drop a course during the Add/Drop Period which ends Friday of Week 2 of each term.
 Course registrations beyond the Add/Drop period require approval by the Academic Department VPs.
-The late registration will be granted or denied based on factors such as previous history of non-attendance, academic performance and the circumstances presented by the student.
+The late registration will be granted or denied based on factors such as previous history of non-attendance, academic performance, and the circumstances presented by the student.

-Students who wish to withdraw from a course after the Add/Drop Period must notify the school in writing no later than the last week of the term.
+Students who wish to withdraw from a course after the Add/Drop Period must notify the school in writing no later than the last day of Week 9 of the term.
 Simply ceasing to attend a course does not constitute a withdrawal.
-Students who withdraw from a course after the Add/Drop Period receive a grade of "W".
+Students who withdraw from a course after the Add/Drop Period but before the first day of Week 10 will receive a grade of "W".